state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - Type-aware analysis is required.
 Analysis uses a reusable TypeScript program and checker, and a concise arrow body whose expression is definitely `void` is a command.
 - Cross-file analysis is enabled by default with an explicit opt-out.
 It resolves the project graph and accumulates call, scope, file, and folder crossings without rebuilding the program per file.
 Folder distance counts directory edges between caller and callee; file- and folder-crossing weights are independently configurable.
 - ESLint reuses and caches the parser's TypeScript program and project graph.
 Call-path expansion is bounded, and incomplete results are surfaced rather than silently treated as complete.
-- JSX attributes named like events (`on` followed by an uppercase letter) receive an allowance for one imperative command.
-Handlers may be concise, multiline, or block-bodied; the allowance applies to the highest-scoring command.
+- JSX attributes named like events (`on` followed by an uppercase letter) receive an allowance for one over-threshold imperative command.
+Handlers may be concise, multiline, or block-bodied.

 ---